cjratcliff/ml-compiled/docs/calculus.rst

 Applied to neural networks
 ---------------------------------
 It is common in machine learning to compute the Jacobian of the loss function of a network with respect to its parameters.
-Then :math:`m = 1` and the Jacobian is a vector representing the gradients of the network:
+Then :math:`m` in :math:`f:\mathbb{R}^n \rightarrow \mathbb{R}^m` is 1 and the Jacobian is a vector representing the gradients of the network:

 .. math::